priyanshukatiyar14/Task-Manager/README.md

 ## Introduction

-This guide provides step-by-step instructions to set up the backend.
+This guide provides step-by-step instructions for setting up the backend, along with links to the deployed backend, Swagger documentation, and Redoc.

 ## Prerequisites